 About NaN Serf

-NaN Serf is our present-day, old-style serif tailored to excel at all sizes.
-Orthogonal detailing brings a sharp vectorial alignment to a centuries-old genre, matching functionality with panache, imparting a warm letterpress quality at small sizes, while at larger sizes, geometrical shaping gives it a crisp, contemporary finish.
+NaN Serf is our present-day old-style serif tailored to excel at all sizes.
+Orthogonal detailing brings a sharp vectorial alignment to a centuries old genre matching functionality with panache.
+At small sizes it imparts a warm letterpress quality while at larger sizes geometrical shaping gives it a crisp, contemporary finish.
+Serf comes in 4 optical sizes from a look-at-me Display to a pragmatic Micro cut.

 serf.nan.xyz